Undergraduate Research and Creative Activities Funds

 • Impact on undergraduate researcher

-• Mentor track record (or potential track record for new mentors)
+• Primary Investigator (PI) track record (or potential track record for new PIs)

-• Mentors must be under contract at Kennesaw State University.
+• PIs must be under contract at Kennesaw State University.

-• Mentors can be full-time faculty, staff, and postdoctoral researchers
+• PIs can be full-time faculty, staff, and postdoctoral researchers

 • Students